 Have you ever thought of what it must be like to be a kid?

 “Go here” – “be quieter” – “do this” – “you did WHAT?!”

 As parents we spend a lot of time teaching our kids what behavior is and isn’t okay, get them where they need to go, and enforce rules.
 It’s for their own good of course but it’s exhausting for us and them!

 We love going to Great Wolf Lodge because when we are there, we get to let the kids run a little extra wild, give them a little extra freedom, and never need to tell them to be quiet!
-It’s a resort designed for families so a little craziness and a lot of fun
+It’s a resort designed for families so a little craziness and a lot of fun is encouraged!

 It’s actually a relief to be able to let loose as a parent too – so it’s a win-win!